Give2Peer/g2p-client-android/README.md

 1.5.0
 -----

-- [ ] Feature: add my email to my user account.
-- [ ] Feature: log in with an existing user account.
-- [ ] Feature: request new credentials by email.
 - [ ] Feature: an activity for the details of an item.
 - [x] Feature: provide a description to items.
 - [x] Feature: try to fetch the user's location if not done already when showing the new item map.
-- [x] Feature: choose item type with iconified radio buttons.
+- [x] Feature: iconified radio buttons for item type.
 - [x] Design:  swindle, paint and hack some icons for item types.